-(For further guidance on sexting, please refer to the UKCISS Guidance: sexting in schools and colleges 2017^{8})
+(For further guidance on sharing of nude and semi nude images, please refer to the UKCISS Guidance: sexting in schools and colleges 2017)

-If you are made aware of an incident involving sexting (also known as 'youth produced sexual imagery'), you must report it to the DSL immediately.
+If you are made aware of an incident involving sharing of nude and semi nude images (also known as 'youth produced sexual imagery'), you must report it to the DSL immediately.
 You must not:

 - View, download or share the imagery yourself, or ask a pupil to share or download it.
-If you have already viewed the imagery by accident, you must report this to the DSL - Delete the imagery or ask the pupil to delete it - Ask the pupil(s) who are involved in the incident to disclose information regarding the imagery (this is the DSL's responsibility) - Share information about the incident with other members of staff, the pupil(s) it involves or their, or other, parents and/or carers - Say or do anything to blame or shame any young people involved
+If you have already viewed the imagery by accident, you must report this to the DSL - Delete the imagery or ask the pupil to delete it - Ask the pupil(s) who are involved in the incident to disclose information regarding the imagery (this is the DSL's responsibility)